elvismello/nbodyProgramsTutorial/README.md

 ssh-copy-id -i <path>/<key_pair_name> <user>@<host>
 ~~~

-Now, depending on server settings and key settings, there shouldn't be the need to repeatedly type the password.
+Now, depending on server and key settings, there shouldn't be the need to repeatedly type the password.